KSiuda/Algorithms-Csharp/README.md

 1. ArraySumRecurrency - Recursive function that sums up all the values in an array.

-2. BinarySearch - sort of "spagetthi code", since everything is stored in one Program.cs class.
-This implemantation searches through an array (binary search) and returns to the user index value of the searched number.
+2. BinarySearch - This implemantation searches through an array (binary search) and returns to the user index value of the searched number.
 This particular console app:
 a) lets you choose if you would like to create an array yourself or have a randomly generated one
 b) presents you the array, sorts it and presents you sorted array again
 c) Returns index of the searched value
+(sort of "spagetthi code", since everything is stored in one Program.cs class)

 3. Simple factorial calculation